 Colorado is a dual-licensing state, meaning liquor license applications are reviewed at both the local and the state level.
 The South Fork Town Clerk's office acts as a liaison between the applicant and the State.
 All applications for a new license or a transfer of a license must be submitted to the Clerk's office for local approval before being sent to the State Liquor Enforcement Division for review.
 Prior to approval by both local and state entities, a liquor license will be issued for a one year period from the date it was issued.
 All state and local liquor licenses must be renewed annually.

 The Liquor Licensing application process can take anywhere from six weeks to six months to complete depending on when the application is received, the complexity of the application, the timing of the public hearing, and the workload at the State Liquor Enforcement Division.
 Therefore, you must communicate with the Clerk's office well in advance of your opening date or, if buying an existing business, well in advance of closing on the sale of the business.
 Failure to contact the Clerk's office prior to closing on a business may result in interruptions to service and delays in licensing.

 Applying for a liquor license requires attention to detail when completing the application and supplying the required supporting documents.
-Please visit the South Fork Town Hall to obtain an application and to schedule an appointment to go over the application, make revisions, be fingerprinted, and obtain additional documentation as needed.
+Please visit the South Fork Town Hall to obtain an application and to schedule an appointment to go over the application, make revisions, and obtain additional documentation as needed.

 Special Event Permits: